mhgbrown/why-you-leave-me/README.md

-# Twitter Statuses Stream Boilerplate
+# Why You Leave Me?
-A simple node script that demonstrates connecting to Twitter's Streaming API for statuses (aka tweets).
-It also lends itself to easy deployment on [Heroku](https://www.heroku.com/).
+A Twitter bot that elicits feedback from unfollowers and saves it in a Google Sheet.
+It lends itself to easy deployment on [Heroku](https://www.heroku.com/).

 ## Requirements
 You must have [Node.js and npm installed](http://nodejs.org/).